sarisabban/DeepPhase/README.md

 `source deactivate MLenv`

 ## Description:
-This project is an attempt to classify proteins from their X-Ray crystal reflection data.
+This project is an attempt to classify proteins (Helical or Non-helical) from their X-Ray crystal reflection data.

 ### Compile Dataset:
 1. If you are going to compile the dataset yourself, use the following command to install conda and the required packages: